 Michael Bay's Transformers: Age of Extinction was meant to be the start of a new trilogy.
 Gone were Shia LaBeouf and Megan Fox, replaced by Mark Wahlberg, Nicola Peltz and Jack Reynor.
 And with Bay behind the "wheel" of this massive sequel, the fourth Transformers movie did what previous Transformers movies have done: disappointed critics while earning boatloads of money.

 Despite the fact that the formula continues to work, Paramount has promised sweeping changes for the Transformers franchise by the time Transformers 5 rolls into theaters.
 For starters, it's no longer called Transformers 5.
 It now goes by Transformers: The Last Knight.
 So, that happened.
+In addition, this is being looked at as a launch of the next phase of Transformers movies, which likely will break from the mythology created by Michael Bay and place a greater emphasis on characters who have not been in the spotlight yet.
+(Hello, Bumblebee Solo Movie!)
 Since massive pieces already are moving into place on the upcoming sequel, we figured now was a great time to get the lay of the land and catch you up on everything we know about the ongoing cinematic battle between the Autobots, the Decepticons, and mankind.

-What Will Transformers 5 Be Rated?It’s a little too early to tell, as Michael Bay hasn’t started filming a stitch of footage.
-However, seeing as how Bay’s previous four Transformers movies have all been PG-13, dating back to 2007, I don't expect the director, or the studio, to aim for anything different.
+Just like the previous entries in Michael Bay's Transformers franchise, Transformers: The Last Knight is PG-13.
+All of these movies have been PG-13, dating back to 2007, so I don't expect the director, or the studio, to ever aim for anything different.
 Bay likes pushing the envelope with these Transformers movies, despite the fact that they are based on a toy line (which produced an animated series).
-He’ll never go R with a Transformers movie, but I also think we'll need a new director in the chair before the series softens for a PG rating (if that ever happens).
+But he'll never go R with a Transformers movie.
+I also think we'll need a new director in the chair before the series softens for a PG rating (if that ever happens).